Nginx Plus

 - The format to use when sending data to Sumo Logic.
 Please refer to this doc for more information on configuring the Sumo Logic Telegraf output plugin.

-- Once you have finalized your telegraf.conf file, you can run the following command to start telegraf.
+- Once you have finalized your telegraf.conf file, you can run the following command to start Telegraf.

 telegraf --config /path/to/telegraf.conf